 Navi helped curate an ongoing exhibition, WAVE: How Collective Ingenuity Is Changing The World—on grassroots innovation and entrepreneurship that has traveled to major cities around the world—including Paris, San Francisco, Istanbul, Mumbai, since 2014.

-Navi studied at Ecole Centrale Paris and the Yale School of Management.
+Born and raised in India, Navi holds dual French-American Citizenship.
+He studied at Ecole Centrale Paris and the Yale School of Management.
 He lives in Palo Alto, California.

 To contact Navi Radjou, please go to this page.